TycheThePanda/Mancala/README.md

 ## ChooseAny
 Players may pick from any pit on the board.
 The stones go one in each pit clockwise until there are no more stones to place.

+## ChooseAny+
+Players may pick from any pit on the board.
+The stones go one in each pit clockwise until there are no more stones to place.

+If the last stone falls into the current player's well, they get another turn.

 ## NothingLeft
 Players may only pick from their half of the board.
 The stones go one in each pit clockwise until there are no more stones to place.